 The practice rating derives from an administrator's performance on the six performance expectations of the Common Core of Leading Evaluation Rubric (CCL) and the one stakeholder feedback target.
-The observation of administrator performance and practice counts for $40^{\%}$ of the total rating and stakeholder feedback counts for $10^{\%}$ of the total rating.
+The observation of administrator performance and practice counts for 40% of the total rating and stakeholder feedback counts for 10% of the total rating.
 Simply multiply these weights by the component scores to get the category points.
 The points are then translated to a rating using the rating table below.

-Component Score (1-4) Weight Summary Score
+Component Score (1-4) Weight Points (score x weight)

 Observation of Leadership Practice 2 40 80

 Stakeholder Feedback 3 10 30

-TOTAL LEADER PRACTICE-RELATED POINTS 110
+TOTAL LEADER PRACTICE-RELATED POINTS